metabrainz/musicbrainz-server/INSTALL.md

         tx pull -l {a list of languages you want to pull}

     This will download the .po files for your language(s) of choice to the po/ folder with the correct filenames.
+Languages are written as an ISO language code, optionally followed by an underscore and an ISO country code (e.g. `fr` for French, `fr_CA` for Canadian French).

-    If you want to get /all/ translations, you can also use `tx pull -a`.
+    Or, if you want to get _all_ translations instead:

-    Note that you will need to join the MetaBrainz Foundation organization (https://www.transifex.com/musicbrainz/public/) in order to be able to do this, or you will get `Forbidden` errors from `tx pull`.
+        tx pull -a

+    If you get `Forbidden` errors from `tx pull`, you will need to make sure you have joined the MusicBrainz organization and/or project (see point 1).

 4. Install translations